fiskaltrust/rollout-doc/middleware/step-by-step/2-hardware-tses-at-local-server-for-multiple-cash-registers/README.md

 ### Step 3 - Entering the details

-Enter a descriptive name for your new queue cashbox in the description field and select the outlet in which this queue should be active.
+Enter a descriptive name for your new queue CashBox in the description field and select the outlet in which this queue should be active.

 ![](../images/main-cashbox.png)

-Once you have entered all information, click `Save` and the new cashbox should be listed on the subsequent screen of all your client's cashbox.
+Once you have entered all information, click `Save` and the new CashBox should be listed on the subsequent screen of all your client's cashbox.